5-Day / 4-Night The Strand Cruise: Bagan to Mandalay

 From here we visit the Shwe In Bin monastery before re-joining the Strand Cruise.
 After a buffet lunch on board as we cruise, we will explore Ava, the ancient imperial capital of successive Burmese kingdoms from the 14th to 19th centuries.
 Horse carts await the ship to transport guests for a delightful ride through the naturally preserved Ava landscape and key landmarks.
 We will have an exclusive mooring overnight at Ava next to a remarkable temple, allowing Strand Cruise passengers access to the site after the crowds have departed in the late afternoon until the following morning.
 As we reach the end of the day, a sunset cocktail will be held on the Sundeck, before a French dinner in the Strand Restaurant.

 In the early morning, as a last farewell to the locals, guests will attend a private Alms Giving Ceremony with the Monks before heading back on board for a healthy breakfast.
-Finally, disembark at the Gaw Wein jetty in Mandalay can be arranged transport to airport, or continue their adventures in Golden Land.
+We disembark at the Gaw Wein jetty in Mandalay.
+Onward transport to the airport can be arranged, or guests may continue their adventures in this Golden Land.